- UCAR Home

 The Intergovernmental Panel on Climate Change was formed in 1988 by two United Nations organizations, the United Nations Environment Programme and the World Meteorological Organization, to assess the state of scientific knowledge about the human role in climate change.

-To accomplish its mission, the IPCC coordinates the efforts of more than 2,000 scientists from 154 countries.
+To accomplish its mission, the IPCC coordinates the efforts of thousands of scientists from around the world.
 Together, they represent a vast array of climate specialties, from physics, to chemistry, to interactions with Earth's surface, to the role of human behavior.
 Their reports take years of critical assessment and review before they are issued to the public.
 The scientists who participate volunteer their time to IPCC activities, assisted by a small number of paid staff.